tmarfil/nginx-api-gateway-for-k8s/docs/class1/module5/lab1.rst

 Task 04: OpenAPI Spec Enforcement with NGINX App Protect
 ========================================================

-The jobs-api has two endpoints:
+Out API has two endpoints:

-- /get-job is used to GET a random job title
+- ``https://jobs.local/get-job`` is used to GET a random job title.
-- /add-job is how we add more jobs to the possiblities. /add-job will accept an HTTP POST with a  list of job titles in JSON format.
+- ``https://jobs.local/add-job`` is how we add more jobs titles and will accept an HTTP POST with a list of job titles in JSON format.
 For example:

 .. code-block:: yaml

    ["Junior Analyst", "Site Reliability Engineer"]

-In the URL bar of the web browser, connect to ``/get-job`` API endpoint: ``https://jobs.local/get-job``
+In the URL bar of the web browser, connect to the ``https://jobs.local/get-job`` API endpoint.

 - Press [F12] to reveal the Firefox Developer Tools
 - Select 'Network' and 'Response' just like the screenshot below